FordMoriarty/FordMoriarty.github.io/nicelinks.md

 - This [website](https://castel.dev/) is the homepage of Gilles Castel, a mathematics PhD student at KU Leuven specializing in $$\LaTeX$$ black magic.
 - If you want to know who supervised your supervisor check out the [mathematical genealogical tree](https://www.mathgenealogy.org/index.php)
 - Another interesting blog is the one from Nick Trefethen which got my attention thanks to [this page](https://trefethen.net/2018/12/06/advice-for-an-applied-math-talk/)
+- I find some good reads in this [webpage](https://www.lesswrong.com/)